 The widening project will generate both marine-derived sediments from dredging, and upland soils and other materials removed from land-based excavation.
-Information available at the time of this draft report had not specified locations, however, these can be reasonably inferred based on distance to the nearest location and permit limitations on the type of material accepted.
-Class I material (~15,583 cubic yards, or cy) would be trucked to the nearest such landfill 203 miles away, Kettleman Hills.
-Class II material (~291,350 cy) would be trucked to Keller Canyon, 31 miles away.
-Montezuma Wetlands, one of a number of current and anticipated locations which could use dredged material for habitat restoration, is the only currently-permitted site which accepts non-cover quality material, the predominant material expected to be generated by the proposed project (1.48 mcy).
-Cullinan Ranch is another permitted wetland restoration site that accepts cover quality material, a minor portion of which would be generated by the proposed project (0.19 mcy).
+Class I material (~10,851 cubic yards, or cy) would be trucked to the nearest such landfill 203 miles away, Kettleman Hills.
+Class II material (~187,281 cy) would be trucked to Keller Canyon, 31 miles away.
+Construction debris, hard rock materials removed during the widening would be recycled (~342,535 tons).
+Montezuma Wetlands, one of several current and anticipated locations which could use dredged material for habitat restoration, is the only currently permitted site which accepts non-cover quality material, the predominant material expected to be generated by the proposed project (1.71 mcy).
+Some of the construction debris would be recycled at a quarry at Montezuma Wetlands (~129,079 tons).
+Cullinan Ranch is another permitted wetland restoration site that accepts cover quality material, a lesser portion of which would be generated by the proposed project (0.45 mcy).
 Below, we describe these permitted and other potential sites.

 Montezuma Wetlands: This site is a privately owned, permitted, and operated wetland restoration project site located on about 2,400 ac of moderately subsided, diked baylands at the eastern edge of Suisun Marsh.
-The location is such that it would provide benefits to native fishes in the low salinity region of the Sacramento San Joaquin Delta (Delta), including longfin smelt (Spirinchus thaleichthys) and federally threatened delta smelt (Hypomesus transpacificus).
-Dredged material from various projects is transported and used here to raise elevations of the site so it can be opened up to tidal action to restore tidal marshlands, and the owner charges for receipt of this material.
-This site can accept both wetland cover ("non-foundation") and noncover ("foundation") quality materials.
+The location is such that it would provide benefits to native fishes in the low salinity region of the San Francisco Estuary including to the federally proposed as endangered longfin smelt (Spirinchus thaleichthys) and the federally threatened delta smelt (Hypomesus transpacificus).
+Dredged material from various projects is transported and used here to raise elevations of the site so it can be opened to tidal action to restore tidal marshlands, and the owner charges for receipt of this material.
+This site can accept both wetland cover ("non-foundation") and non-cover ("foundation") quality materials.
 All offloading and pump facilities are currently in place and fully operational, sufficient to accept full-sized barges (~10,000 cy capacity).
 The site is divided into four phases, of which the first phase has been under construction since late 2003, is now filled and was breached in October 2020.
 Phase I received 8 mcy of dredged material and is expected to restore 600+ ac of all wetland habitat.
-Phase II, which is likely to be available to receive material from the proposed project when it is constructed, has an approximate capacity to receive about 4.5 mcv.
+Phase II, which is likely to be available to receive material from the proposed project when it is constructed, has an approximate capacity to receive about 4.5 mcy.
 When complete, phase II will yield about 400 ac of restored tidal wetland.
 The Montezuma Wetlands site is about 55 miles from Oakland Harbor.
 Material would be transported from the port by scow to an offloader at Montezuma Wetlands, which would pump the material from the barge for use on the site.